Ukraine oligarch put on the spot as rebels nibble at his empire

 The turmoil has affected Akhmetov’s assets, forcing the closure of mines and heavy-industry facilities, damaging property hit by shelling and undermining the wider chain of economic ties in the region.

-His Metinvest, [METIV.UL], Ukraine’s largest steelmaker, said in August it was not accepting new orders as the crisis forced it to cut output.
+His Metinvest,, Ukraine’s largest steelmaker, said in August it was not accepting new orders as the crisis forced it to cut output.

 The company’s first-half revenue fell 8 percent year on year to $6.02 billion and the chief financial officer said Metinvest would lose several hundred million dollars of income in the second half because of the conflict.